 As Ft Lauderdale DUI attorneys know, a person’s license can also be suspended for refusing to submit to a breath, urine or blood test.
 For refusing to submit to a sobriety test for the first time, their license can be revoked for one year.
 For the second or subsequent refusal to submit to a sobriety test, their license can be revoked for 18 months.
 Refusing to submit to a sobriety test a second or subsequent time, after having previously refused to do so, is a first-degree misdemeanor, punishable by up to 1 year in prison and/or up to $1,000 in fines.

 On someone’s Florida license, at the very bottom, there is a note that claims that as a holder of a Florida license, they, by default, agree to submit to sobriety tests—therefore, failure to do so can be held against you and is punishable as listed above.
 This license suspension is effective immediately; the officer involved in the incident will, however, issue a temporary permit to the driver, allowing the driver to legally drive for 10 days from the arrest date.

 How a Ft.
 Lauderdale Attorney Can Help After a DUI License Suspension

 Ft Lauderdale DUI attorneys always strive to resolve these cases for their clients in a manner that will result in the re-issuing of the client’s license.
 As former prosecutors, they are uniquely skilled in assisting their clients in their effort to restore their right to drive.

-If you have had your license revoked or suspended, contact experienced license suspension attorneys in Ft Lauderdale.
+If you have had your license revoked, contact experienced Ft.
+Lauderdale DUI license suspension lawyer.
 They can lobby on your behalf and get you driving as quickly as possible.